0xinhua/joychat/README.md

 ## Usage

-  👋 Hey there, you can use [joychat.io](https://joychat.io/) for **Free** as long as my OpenAI key quota allows it.
-If it exceeds what I can afford later, I will consider limiting frequency of use.
-My goal is to build a beautiful, helpful personal AI assistant, feel free to start a conversation and give feedback.
+  👋 Hey there!
+You can use [joychat.io](https://joychat.io/) for **Free**  while my OpenAI key quota lasts.
+If usage exceeds my budget, I may need to limit the frequency of use.

+My original intention is to create a beautiful and helpful personal AI assistant.
+Feel free to start a conversation and provide feedback.
+I hope it brings you joy whenever you interact with it.

 ## Stacks